Nialljb/CISO/README.md

 #### Metadata

-Any notes on metadata created by this gear
+No metadata currently created by this gear

 ### Pre-requisites

-This section contains any prerequisites
+- Three orthogonal aquisitions
+- Age of participant (for age matched template)

 #### Prerequisite Gear Runs